Part of the dream of homeownership is the endless possibilities.

 But here’s where that’s a great return.
 It’s a small project, and likely a do-it-yourself one.
 And it can be done for less than $500.
 If you install fancy double-doors with higher quality locks and stained glass, the price could top $2,000.
 But it’s harder to find a better return on your money when improving your home.
 Even if you’re not planning on selling, a new door can make the whole home feel fresh and new again.

 Doors have, interestingly, also advanced with the times.
-Old, warping wooden doors should definitely be replaced, either with fiberglass doors with insulated cores, or with steel doors.
-Both are stronger, more resistant to warping, mold, mildew and discoloration over time compared to wood.
+Old, warping wooden doors should definitely be replaced, either with fiberglass doors with insulated cores or with steel doors.
+Both are stronger, more resistant to warping, mold, mildew, and discoloration over time compared to wood.

 After upgrading the gateway to your proverbial castle, it’s time to look at upgrading the throne room.

-Conventional wisdom is that a bathroom upgrade won’t add value to the home’s resale value.
+The conventional wisdom is that a bathroom upgrade won’t add value to the home’s resale value.
 For high-end improvements, that’s likely true.
 After all, it’s a small room.
 A top of the line bathroom with all new appliances may add only $5,000 or $10,000 to a home’s value… when it could easily cost twice as much to refurbish.

 But for a thousand dollars or less, you can make significant improvements by updating the mirror, faucets, caulking, and maximizing counter and storage space.
 That can take a dated space and make it look respectable.
-While it may lack the full effect of a complete remodel, most homebuyers aren’t looking for over-the-top extravagance in a bathroom, particularly compared to a room like the kitchen.
+While it may lack the full effect of a complete remodel, most homebuyers aren’t looking for over-the-top extravagance in a bathroom, particularly compared to a room like a kitchen.